illinois-cs419/illinois-cs419.github.io/_mps/mp1.md

 Utility code: webgl-utils.js
 glMatrix library: gl-matrix-min.js

-Name your submission as <NetID>_MP1.zip and submit it to Compass, where <NetID> is your netid.
+Name your submission as NETID_MP1.zip and submit it to Compass, where NETID is your netid.
 This MP (as are the other MP's) is more than just an assignment for a grade to verify graphics programming proficiency.
 It is also an opportunity to impress me, your friends/family and your future employer or graduate school.